 Investments in plant flexibility and efficiency will undoubtedly give you an edge.
 To ensure your path is as smooth as possible, we’d suggest teaming up with an experienced and trustworthy partner — like us.
 While energy storage is a relatively new technology with some perceived risks, our extensive experience designing, deploying, integrating, and optimising this technology across the world ensures you will have a reliable partner to maximise profits and future-proof your energy portfolio.
 Why not optimise your assets today?

-Writers Malin Östman, General Manager (Market Development & Strategy, MEA) and Simon Widd, Business Development Manager are both experts at Wärtsilä Energy Business.
+Writers Malin Östman, Vice President (Strategy & Business Development) and Simon Widd, Business Development Manager are both experts at Wärtsilä Energy Business.
 Malin has worked with concept development for Hybrid and Energy Storage applications.
 Simon focuses on supporting our customers to succeed during the power plant lifecycle.